-Service Connection A physical connection to a service provided by, or on behalf of Hastings District Council.
-Site Means either: (a) An area of land permitted by the District Plan to be used as a separate unit for one or more specified or ascertainable uses, and held in one single Certificate of Title, and includes all related buildings and cartilages. (b) An area of land which is held in two or more Certificate of Title where such titles are subject to a condition imposed under Section 36 of the Building Act or Section 643 of the Local Government Act 1974, are held together in such a way that they cannot be dealt with separately without the prior approval of Council, or the title(s) consist of more than one allotment and such allotments are held together in such a way that they cannot be dealt without separately without the prior approval of the council. (c) In the case of a cross lease- each area shown on the certificate of title as an exclusive use area.
-Subdivision Subdivision is deemed to have the same meaning as 'subdivision' under the Resource Management Act 1991.
-VPD Vehicles Per Day (NOTE: A trip to / from the site is counted as 2 vehicle movements) Warehousing Land or buildings used for the receipt, storage and disposal of material, articles or goods destined for a retail outlet, trader or manufacturer and includes stock and station firm operations.
+RMA Resource Management Act 1991 Service A physical connection to a service provided by, or on Remissions A remission is an adjustment to the scheduled charged for a particular activity and catchment as a percentage or in Connection behalf of Hastings District Council. dollar terms.
+Site Means either: Renewal The gross cost of replacing an existing asset with a modern equivalent asset to the same function and capacity at the end of its life. (a) An area of land permitted by the District Plan to be used as a separate unit for one or more specified or ascertainable uses, and held in one single Certificate of Title, and includes all related buildings and cartilages.
+Residential ntial The use of land and buildings by people for accommodation purposes, including unit/strata title developments and commercial accommodation. (b) An area of land which is held in two or more Certificate of Title where such titles are subject to a condition imposed under Section 36 of the Residential Building Building Act or Section 643 of the Local Government Act 1974, are held together in such a way that they cannot be dealt with separately without the prior approval of Council, or the title(s) consist of more than one allotment and such allotments are held together in such a way that they cannot be dealt without separately without the prior approval of the council.
+Retail The use of land or premises for the retail sale or hire of goods to the public. (c) In the case of a cross lease- each area shown on the certificate of title as an exclusive use area.
+Retirement Village As specified under Section 6 of The Retirement Villages Act 2003 Subdivision Subdivision is deemed to have the same meaning as 'subdivision' under the Resource Management Act 1991.
+Retirement Village Unit Retirement Village Aged Care Any residential unit / building (other than an aged care room) located within a retirement village.
+Any residential unit (typically not self-contained) in a 'rest home' or hospital care institution as defined in section 58(4) of the Health and Disability Services (Safety) Act 2001.
+VPD Vehicles Per Day (NOTE: A trip to / from the site is counted as 2 vehicle movements) Room Warehousing Land or buildings used for the receipt, storage and disposal of material, articles or goods destined for a retail outlet, trader or manufacturer and includes stock and station firm operations.